Dr. Ryan J. Petteway,

 A more formal, awkward third-person bio that I wrote, but pretend a magical narrator conjured after looking at my bookshelf, a PubMed search, and reading my last five emails, social media posts, and text messages.

-Dr. Ryan J. Petteway is a public health professor/scholar and educator who integrates social epidemiology, participatory research, and creative arts to advance health equity.
-He engages critical, Black feminist, and decolonizing theory and methods to pursue procedural and epistemic justice within public health research/practice, including via music and poetry.
+Dr. Ryan J. Petteway is a public health scholar, educator, and poet who integrates social epidemiology, participatory research, and creative arts to advance health equity.
+He engages critical, Black feminist, and decolonial theory and methods to pursue procedural and epistemic justice within public health research/practice, including via satire/humor, music, and poetry.

 His applied research integrates social epidemiology and CBPR/YPAR to examine place, “placemaking,” and health, making use of information and communication technologies (ICTs) to democratize and enhance research/practice processes.
 He takes an intergenerational approach to his research, anchors his scholarship in the principles of CBPR/YPAR, and employs exclusively participatory methods—conceptual, procedural, and methodological characteristics of his work that reflect the value he places on equitable and decolonized community engagement.